jgrassler/talks/monasca-onboarding/src/main.md

 # Architecture and Development

-We will now give you a guided tour of Monasca's architecture diagram mixed in with a quick rundown on each component.
+We will now give you a guided tour of Monasca's architecture mixed in with a quick run-down on each component.
 We will include extra information relevant to developers where applicable.

 -->